Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

 This condition is satisfied by the potential

-where $\text{const}$ is an arbitrary constant that corresponds to the one-dimensional nullspace of $\BBgrad$ (conservation of probability).
-If desired, this constant may be chosen so that the normalization condition \eqref{eq:normPSS} is satisfied.
+which is unique up to a scalar constant (the nullspace of $\BBgrad$ is one dimensional, representing conservation of probability).
 Plugging $\potopt$ into Eq.~\eqref{eq:exdual} and simplifying gives

-In this example, the excess EPR is the same as the EPR incurred by a system with only two one-way transitions, with fluxes $j_{12}^{c}+j_{12}^{h}$ and $j_{12}^{c}+j_{12}^{h}$.
-We will see below that this is an instance of a more general ``coarse-graining'' principle.
-Furthermore, we can interpret Eq.~\eqref{eq:eprEX2leel} in terms of an effective force across the transition $1\to 2$,
+In this example, the excess EPR is the same as the EPR incurred by a system with two one-way fluxes: the forward flux $j_{21}^{c}+j_{21}^{h}$ and the reverse flux $j_{12}^{c}+j_{12}^{h}$.
+(We will see below that this exemplifies a more general ``coarse-graining'' principle.)
+Eq.~\eqref{eq:eprEX2leel} suggests an ``effective'' conservative force across the transition $1\to 2$,